Panels (days 1 & 2)

 The VOX-Pol Institute

 This session will provide participants with an overview of recent developments in the use of digital technologies by violent extremist actors.
 First, it will examine the current tactics and capabilities of jihadist networks online, including how they operate across a range of online platforms and services, their strategies for evading detection (and the extent to which such strategies are in fact necessary), and their uses of AI.
-Second, it will explore the latest trends in how right-wing violent extremist groups and networks are using digital platforms and services, as well as their connections to violent communities with less clear ideological motivations, including those that are fixated with violence.
+Second, it will explore the latest trends in how right-wing violent extremist groups and networks are using digital platforms and services, as well as their connections to violent communities with less clear ideological motivations.

 Online Safety Regulation in Action: Balancing Rights and Risk